If your resume can't get past the ATS, it won't even see the light of day. What's an ATS, you ask?

 Good news for you, your resume was designed with ATS in mind!
 This "flat version" resume allows you to both get you past an ATS and get you noticed by recruiters!

-- Run a scan
+- Upload a resume

 Skip testing your resume for the ATS and your resume may never even see the light of day.
 Take the easy extra step to run a few scans, fine-tune your resume to line up more closely with the job posting and you'll get more interview calls.